1. The basic principle

 The Labelling options allow various labelling fields to be activated or deactivated.
 Some of the options are primarily interesting for Reporting.
-If, for instance, a report is to be produced for a single host, then the column for the Hostname is not really required.
+If, for instance, a report is to be produced for a single host, then the column for the host name is not really required.

 The alternative display names for services can be defined using a WATO rule, and by using these, for example, displays for important services can be given a name that is explicit and meaningful for the report’s reader.

-Using colours when displaying SLAs with thresholds
+Using colors when displaying SLAs with thresholds

 With Visual levels you can highlight objects that have not maintained a specified availability within the queried time range.
 This applies only to the column for the OK-state.
 This is normally always green.
-A shortfall for the defined threshold will cause the colour of this cell to change from green to yellow, or to red.
+A shortfall for the defined threshold will cause the color of this cell to change from green to yellow, or to red.
 This could be described as a very simple SLA-overview.

 Displaying the number and duration of the individual outages

 The Outage statistics option provides additional information columns in the availability table.
 In the screenshot below it can be seen that the additional information for max. duration and count have been activated for the Crit/Down status column.
 This means that for outages with a CRIT/DOWN state, the number of incidents, as well as the duration of the longest incident respectively, are shown.